Skip to Content

 There’s a good reason for that:

-Fraser Island is the largest sandbar in the world and is not far from Hervey Bay.
-The island has rainforests, mangrove forests, dunes and much more!
+Fraser Island is the world’s largest sand island and isn’t far from Hervey Bay.
+The island has rainforests, mangrove forests, dunes and a seventy five mile beach!
 A 4×4 is needed to access the island, as it’s mostly sand.

 View of Gold Coast